DKC-Bluegeneral/GitBluePublic/Notes/SYO-701 SecPlus.md

 - User input is inserted unsafely

-- XML metacharacters can be used to modify
+- XML meta-characters can be used to modify

 - Can interfere with application logic

-- Performs unauthorized tasks or accessable data.
+- Performs unauthorized tasks or accessible data.